25 Cool Things to do in Atlanta

 If you are looking for a true taste of Atlanta and want to experience what the locals experience, this list is the best guide to follow.
 Atlanta has so much to offer that it will be hard to choose your favorite part.
 You can visit Little Five Points that is packed with record stores and live music, funky East Atlanta Village, where their residents are so cool, they have their own web radio station, or even the neighborhood of Decatur, which is so full of delicious restaurants, it will make a foodie feel like they are in heaven.
 Exploring these areas will not only show you the beautiful scenes that Atlanta has to offer, it will also show you how the locals live on a daily basis, allowing you to feel the warm hearts of the kind locals.

-The following places are some of the essential areas to visit while in Atlanta.
+The following places are some of the essential areas to visit while in Atlanta recommended by our dear friend Max.
 Aside from sightseeing, the best places to visit for meals and nightlife are also included.
-We hope you enjoy your trip to Atlanta and that this book will help you see this unique destination from the eyes and perspective of a local.
+We hope you enjoy your trip to Atlanta and that this guide will help you see this unique destination from the eyes and perspective of a local.

 TIME FOR A MEAL